 Email Header Analysis:

 Email messages sometimes contain header information that can be used to identify the sender.
 This information includes the sender’s email address, as well as information about the mail server used to send the message.
-By analyzing this information, we can sometimes identify the anonymous user who sent the email.
+By analysing this information, we can sometimes identify the anonymous user who sent the email.
 Most email providers hide IP addresses, but sometimes we can find an originating IP address.

 Social Media Analysis:

 Social media platforms often collect a wide range of user data, including IP addresses and other identifying information.
-By analyzing social media activity associated with the anonymous user, we may be able to identify the user’s real identity.
+By analysing social media activity associated with the anonymous user, we may be able to identify the user’s real identity.

-Metadata Analysis
+Metadata Analysis:

 Everything we do is completely legal, admissible and very compelling in court.